-The Pre-Health Advising Office at the University of Georgia (located in 164 Psychology Building) has a strong history of support for students by helping them remain nationally competitive with other universities by providing the necessary tools and resources for admission into medical, dental, and optometry schools as well as allied-health and nursing programs.
+The Pre-Health Advising Office at the University of Georgia (located in 130 Memorial Hall) has a strong history of support for students by helping them remain nationally competitive with other universities by providing the necessary tools and resources for admission into medical, dental, and optometry schools as well as allied-health and nursing programs.

 The office counsels and works directly with UGA students and alumni, providing guidance with the professional school application process.
 The Pre-Health Advising Office also works closely with UGA staff and faculty advisors who assist students with UGA course registration.